-It is 10:45 PM at our server, the hour and a quarter before Matins
+It is 5:34 AM at our server, the half hour before Prime

 You could also call these selected items nonpareils or classical exemplars.
 Naturally some are rare if not priceless; but they range all the way down to a few bucks so feel free to get out your wish list.
 Here it’s more a combination of significance and romance than monetary value.
 And unlike the Holy Grail[s] of song and fame their existence is, or at the very least was, undisputed.

-Skip to: Austrian Imperial Napkin Fold ✧ Jamón ibérico ✧ Libyan desert glass ✧ Fazioli F308 piano ✧ Old, old vinegar ✧ The Gömböc ✧ Murrhine ✧ Stanton Fancy Back ✧ Messiah-Salabue Stradivarius ✧ Teosinte ✧ Gaspard de la nuit ✧ Byssus ✧ Luck of Edenhall
+Skip to: Austrian Imperial Napkin Fold ✧ Jamón ibérico ✧ Libyan desert glass ✧ Fazioli F308 piano ✧ 100-year-old balsamic vinegar ✧ The Gömböc ✧ Murrhine ✧ Stanton Fancy Back ✧ Messiah-Salabue Stradivarius ✧ Teosinte ✧ Gaspard de la nuit ✧ Byssus ✧ Luck of Edenhall

 The Austrian Imperial Napkin Fold

 To set the proper mood for Vienna’s crème de la crème of regal textile origami, here’s the Radetzky March by Johann Strauss Sr. ▭

 The Imperial Fold, brought out only for state occasions, arose from the Habsburg court sometime during the nineteenth century.
 You can marvel at these serviettes/dinner roll snugglers at various museums throughout Austria such as the Silberkammer (“Silver Collection”) at the Hofburg Imperial Apartments in Vienna.
 The technique behind this art form has traditionally been known by only two people at any given time.
 That’s a little hard to take literally, but in any case it remains a scrupulously guarded State secret.